-Equity is paramount to incorporating the whole-of-community approach to resilience.
-Maryland has several resources available for incorporating equity into the prioritization process:
+Equity is paramount to ensuring a whole-of-community approach to resilience.
+Maryland utilizes multiple resources to integrate equity considerations into the prioritization process.

-- The Maryland Department of Environment EJ Screening Tool provides an EJ score as an overall evaluation of an area's conditions, including pollution burden exposure, pollution burden environmental effects, sensitive populations, and socioeconomic indicators. - The University of Maryland School of Public Health Center for Community Engagement, Environmental Justice, and Health works to develop and participate in partnerships with community based organizations, environmental advocacy groups, health practitioners, and policymakers to reduce local contamination, improve environmental quality, and enhance community health and sustainability. - The Justice40 Initiative pairs with IIJA to confront and address decades of underinvestment in disadvantaged communities by bringing resources to communities most impacted by climate change, pollution, and environmental hazards.
+- The Maryland Department of Environment EJ Screening Tool provides an EJ score as an overall evaluation of an area's conditions, including pollution burden exposure, pollution burden environmental effects, sensitive populations, and socioeconomic indicators. - The Justice40 Initiative pairs with IIJA to confront and address decades of underinvestment in disadvantaged communities by bringing resources to communities most impacted by climate change, pollution, and environmental hazards.
 Justice40 is an opportunity to address gaps in transportation infrastructure and public services by working toward the goal that at least 40% of the benefits from many federal grants, programs, and initiatives flow to disadvantaged communities.